 - International Relations

 These programs are typically not concentrated in a single department (e.g. journalism), but are spread across various schools and departments in universities across the country.
-These range from the Jackson Institute’s M.A. in Global Affairs at Yale University to the Masters in International Affairs at The City College of New York, the Master of International Affairs from The Bush School of Government & Public Service at Texas A&M University to the Master of International Affairs from the School of Global Policy & Strategy at UC San Diego.
+These range from the Jackson Institute’s Master in Public Policy in Global Affairs at Yale University to the Masters in International Affairs at The City College of New York, the Master of International Affairs from The Bush School of Government & Public Service at Texas A&M University to the Master of International Affairs from the School of Global Policy & Strategy at UC San Diego.

 Curriculum Details for Master’s Programs in International Affairs

 Curricula for master’s in international affairs programs blend theoretical study with practical instruction in quantitative analysis and communication.
 Typically, these two-year programs progress through a core curriculum designed to introduce students to the fundamentals in areas including management, economics, communication and policy, and political theory.

 After progressing through their core curriculum, students move into specialized areas specific to their future career needs.
 Examples range from diplomacy to international economics, international conflict resolution to international relations.
 Specialization tracks generally require between 15 and 18 credit hours to complete.
 In most cases, students are also required to complete foreign language proficiency in their specialization, through coursework and testing.

 Below are example courses students may take in international affairs master’s programs.

 - Introduction to International Relations: Focuses on how global politics are shaped, underscored by the fundamental concepts on transnational relationships, state-society relations, international conflict and political anthropology.